 - are taking too many vitamin C or calcium/vitamin D supplements, or antacids

-- have a condition affecting the shape or structure of your kidney
+- have a condition affecting the shape or structure of your kidney or ureters

 - don't drink enough fluids

-- have cystitis – the bacteria that cause this infection can break down the a substance found in urine called urea, which can lead to kidney stones
+- have cystitis – the bacteria that cause this infection can break down a substance found in urine called urea, which can lead to kidney stones

 - Cut down on foods that have high levels of oxalate – such as chocolate, tea, rhubarb, spinach, nuts and strawberries.

-- Eat less meat, fish and poultry – liver, kidneys, herrings with skin, sardines, anchovies and poultry skin increase the amount of uric acid in your urine.
+- Eat less meat, fish and poultry.
+Liver, kidneys, herrings with skin, sardines, anchovies and poultry skin increase the amount of uric acid in your urine.

 I have been told that kidney stones are caused by drinking too much milk and eating too many foods that contain calcium.
 Is that true?